What Are the Generally Accepted Accounting Principles?

 4. Principle Of Permanence Of Method

-The focus of this principle is that there should be consistency in the procedures used in financial reporting.
+The primary idea behind this principle is that there should be uniformity in the processes that are applied when reporting financial information.

 5. Principle Of Non-compensation

-The full details of the financial information should be disclosed including negatives and positives.
-This should be done without the expectation of debt compensation by an asset or revenue by an expense.
+It is necessary to give the complete specifics of the financial information, including both the positives and the drawbacks.
+This should be done without the idea that the debt would be compensated by an asset or that the revenue will be compensated by an expense.

 6. Principle Of Prudence